Slideshow Pictures: Enlarged Prostate (BPH) -- Symptoms, Diagnosis & Treatment

 How Will Your Doctor Diagnose BPH?

-- A cytoscopy, in which a thin tube inserted through the penis allows the doctor to view and evaluate the urethra and the bladder
+- Cystoscopy, in which the doctor can see and evaluate the inside of the bladder

 When Does BPH Need to Be Treated?